eclipse-archived/ceylon-ide-eclipse/README.md

 4. Select the `com.redhat.ceylon.eclipse.ui` project and run it using `Run > Run As > Eclipse Application`

-5. From the new instance of Eclipse, use `File > Open File...` to open a `.ceylon` file.
+5. From the new instance of Eclipse, use `File > New > Java Project`, and click `Next` once to get to the Java Settings page.
+Select the `src` directory, click `Configure inclusion and exclusion filters`, and add the inclusion pattern `**/*.ceylon`.
+Now select `Finish` create a new Java project in the workspace.

+6. Use New > File to create a new file with the extension `.ceylon`.

 ## Building with Tycho/Maven